-KEY INDICAT ORS DASHBOARD (POST-GRANT STATUS) Project Spons Project Sponsor: Peninsula Corridor Joint Powers Board (JPB) Project Name: Peninsula Corridor Electrification Project (PCEP) Date: August 31 Project Detail Oversight Fre equenc y: Monthly Status 5 Prior Element \bigcirc \circ Status Issue or Concern G Y R (G/Y/R) PMP 0 0 The PMP requires updating to address testing and commissioning.
+KEY INDICAT ORS DASHBOARD (POST-GRANT STATUS) Project Spons Project Name Date: September Project Detail Oversight Fre equenc y: Monthly Status 5 Prior Element $\circ$ Status Issue or Concern G Y R (G/Y/R) PMP 0 0 The PMP requires updating to address testing and commissioning.
 An updated PMP has been received and is under review.
 MCC • A few new individuals have been added to the PCEP team and the JPB continues to staff up to begin electrified rail operations.
 Cost • • The JPB has received \$410 million in additional funding from state and federal sources.
 This satisfies the requirements of the revised \$2.44 billion budget.
-The JPB reports that the forecasted remaining contingency is \$50.6 million out of the \$90 million in the scrubbed budget.
-Schedule The JPB has implemented a plan, originally proposed by BBII, which is intended to reach substantial completion of the contract by April 1, 2024.
-BBII brought in additional subcontractor resources to help complete the OCS by October 25, 2023.
+The JPB reports that the forecasted remaining contingency is \$49.7 million out of the \$90 million in the scrubbed budget.
+Schedule • • The JPB has implemented a plan, originally proposed by BBII, which is intended to reach substantial completion of the contract by April 1, 2024.
+BBII brought in additional subcontractor resources to help complete the OCS.
 Signal cutovers were completed in August 2023 as expected.
+OCS Construction was completed on September 17, 2023.
+Milestone 1, Segments 3 and 4 ready for live-wire testing, was completed on September 15, 2023.
 System Integrated Testing (SIT) is currently scheduled for completion on December 17, 2023.
 The 14 th trainset is scheduled for delivery on March 12, 2024.
 Barring very significant problems during integrated testing of the system the project should complete prior to its proposed Required Completion Date of December 31, 2024.
 Quality 0 0 The number of uncorrected items identified during punch list walks is significant.
 BBII has not fully explained the cause of the unexpected breaker activations during BBII's third short-circuit test of the Segment 4 TPS.
 BBII has provided additional Buy America documentation which is under review by the JPB.
-Safety 0 0 There was one (1) recordable incident in August 2023 and a total of five (5) recordable incidents in 2023.
+Safety - 0 0 There was one (1) recordable incident in August 2023 and a total of five (5) recordable incidents in 2023.
 BBII's Recordable Incident Rate (RIR) for 2023 is 1.65 and remains below the national average.
 The March 10, 2022, incident remains under investigation by the NTSB.
-Risk \bigcirc The number and severity of risks continues to decline.
-Key Indicators Legend Green Satis sfacto ry: N o Correctiv e Action necessary.
+Risk igodol $\bigcirc$ The number and severity of risks continues to decline.
+Key Indicators Legend Green e Action necessary.
 Yellow Caution: Risk/Issues exist.
 Corrective Action may be necessary.
 Red Elevated for immediate Corrective Action: Significant risk to the health of the project.

-1.5 Core Accountability Items through July 31, 2023
+1.5 Core Accountability Items through August 31, 2023